-Sylvester is studying the relationship between the living and the dead in Protestant theologies and spiritualities, in dialogue with Roman Catholic understandings of the communion of saints.
+Sylvester Tan, SJ, is a Ph.D. candidate in Systematic Theology in the Graduate Program in Religious Studies, studying the relationship between the living and the dead in Protestant theologies and spiritualities, in dialogue with Roman Catholic understandings of the communion of saints.

 Sylvester completed an M.A. at the Centre for Medieval Studies in Toronto with a thesis on “Perceval’s unknown sin: narrative theology in Chretien’s Story of the Grail” (2011) and followed up on this with two studies on Catholic understandings of Mary, the first in dialogue with Protestant thinkers (M.Div.
 Regis College/Toronto School of Theology 2016), and the second in dialogue with the thought of Sergei Bulgakov (STL/Th.M., Regis College/TST 2018).
 Prior to his graduate work, Sylvester completed Bachelor’s level studies in English (Environmental Studies Concentration), Philosophy, and French Literature at the University of the South (Sewanee), the Pontifical Gregorian University, and the University of Toronto, respectively, and traveled through Africa and Asia for a year as a Watson Fellow studying “the Changing Face of Catholicism.”

 Sylvester taught at Loyola University (New Orleans) for three years as a Visiting Assistant Professor, organized and directed retreats as director of programs at the Jesuit “Villa Saint-Martin” Spirituality Centre in Montreal for two years, and has also served as associate pastor at parishes in New Orleans and Albuquerque.